ClickCease

 Medical malpractice burden of proof

-In a medical malpractice case, the burden of proof is on the patient to show that the healthcare provider was negligent in providing care.
+In a medical malpractice case, the patient bears the responsibility of demonstrating the healthcare provider’s negligence in providing care.
 This means that the patient must be able to present evidence to support their claim that the healthcare provider failed to act in accordance with the accepted standard of care and that this failure caused the patient’s injury or harm.

 Medical malpractice tort law